Academic Integrity Review Board Panel Members

 The Academic Integrity Review Board (AIRB) is a critical component in a fair process for resolving allegations of academic integrity violations.

-If you choose to get involved in this capacity, you will be a part of a select group of UC San Diego community members dedicated to ensuring excellence with integrity at UCSD.
-According to the Policy on Integrity of Scholarship, the AIRB is comprised of at least 45 faculty members, 14 undergraduates and 14 graduate students.
+If you choose to get involved in this capacity, you will be a part of a select group of UC San Diego community members dedicated to ensuring excellence with integrity at UC San Diego.
+According to the Academic Integrity Policy, the AIRB is comprised of at least 45 faculty members, 14 undergraduates and 14 graduate students.

 What do AIRB members do?

-Members of the AIRB review contested allegations of Policy on Integrity of Scholarship violations in an Academic Integrity Review (the “Review”) and can also serve as AIRB Advisors to both faculty and students who are going through the Review process.
+Members of the AIRB review contested allegations of Academic Integrity Policy violations in an Academic Integrity Review (the “Review”) and can also serve as AIRB Advisors to both faculty and students who are going through the Review process.

-The purpose of a Review is to provide the student who is alleged to have violated the Policy on Integrity of Scholarship the opportunity to have their case heard by a fair and impartial panel of faculty and students.
+The purpose of a Review is to provide the student who is alleged to have violated the Academic Integrity Policy the opportunity to have their case heard by a fair and impartial panel of faculty and students.
 There are two types of AI Reviews:

-- AI Review I - this is an informal hearing for students who are NOT facing separation from the University (e.g., suspension or dismissal).
+1. AI Review I - this is an informal hearing for students who are not facing separation from the University (e.g., suspension or dismissal).
 This is primarily a document review process conducted by a Panel of 1 faculty and 1 student member from the AIRB.

-- AI Review II - this is a formal hearing for students who ARE facing separation from the University (e.g., suspension or dismissal).
+2. AI Review II - this is a formal hearing for students who are facing separation from the University (e.g., suspension or dismissal).
 AI Review IIs are conducted by a Presiding Officer and decided by either a 3 member AIRB Panel (2 faculty, 1 student) or 5 member AIRB Panel (3 faculty, 1 graduate student, and 1 undergraduate student).

-The responsibility of the Panel is to serve impartially, assess all information presented at the Review, and render a decision based on a preponderance of information whether it is more likely than not that the student violated the Policy on Integrity of Scholarship.
+The responsibility of the Panel is to serve impartially, assess all information presented at the Review, and render a decision based on a preponderance of information whether it is more likely than not that the student violated the Academic Integrity Policy.
 The standard “preponderance of evidence” is reached when the information presented, having been fairly considered, produces the stronger impression and has the greater weight, and is more convincing of its truth when weighed against information to the contrary.
 The decision of the Panel shall be determined by a simple majority of voting members.

 What does the service require?